On behalf of Stange Law Firm, PC posted in paternity on Wednesday, January 29, 2020.

 In addition to the emotional benefits of being able to establish a relationship with the father and the financial benefit of support from two parents, there are other potential benefits for the child.
 This could include the ability to get workers’ compensation or other government benefits if the father dies.

-Establishing paternity rights and paternity disputes can be complicated, particularly since there are a number of misconceptions around doing so.
+Establishing paternity rights in Wichita, KS and paternity disputes can be complicated, particularly since there are a number of misconceptions around doing so.
 Fathers or mothers who wish to establish paternity may want to consult an attorney to understand their rights and the process they need to follow.
 Fathers who are facing a paternity suit who do not believe they are the child’s father might also want to consult an attorney.
 Disputes over custody or child support may also arise after paternity is established, and an attorney may be able to assist in these situations as well.